-The New England Holocaust Memorial was built as a beacon of memory and hope, inviting all visitors to reflect on the impact of bigotry and to resolve to combat all forms of oppression.
-Located on the Boston’s historic Freedom Trail, near Faneuil Hall, Quincy Market and many other treasures of American history, the site offers a unique opportunity for reflection on the meaning of oppression – and freedom – and on the importance of a society’s respect for human rights.
+The New England Holocaust Memorial was built to pay tribute to the six million killed and to honor our survivors.
+Located on Boston’s historic Freedom Trail, near Faneuil Hall, Quincy Market, and many other treasures of American history, the site offers a unique opportunity for reflection on the importance of human rights.

 The Memorial project was initiated by a group of Holocaust survivors living in the Boston area.
-By the time the site was dedicated, in October 1995, more than 3,000 individuals and organizations nationwide had joined in sponsoring the project.
+By the time the site was dedicated in October 1995, more than 3,000 individuals and organizations nationwide had joined in sponsoring the project.

-Ruth B. Fein
+Ruth B. Fein, Founding President

-Chair, New England Holocaust Memorial Advisory Committee
+Rick Mann, Chairperson, New England Holocaust Memorial Advisory Committee